 Anthony K. Peck serves as the Chief of the Athletic Training Branch and Head Athletic Trainer.
 Peck came to the Academy in 1995, taking over as Head Athletic Trainer in 2008.
 After touring the football sidelines for 19 years, he took over the duties of athletic trainer to the Air Force women’s basketball program.
 Peck earned his Bachelor's degree in athletic training from Minnesota State University in 1989, later receiving his Master's degree in Exercise Science from the University of Iowa in 1991.
 Peck served a one year fellowship in athletic training at the US Olympic Training Center in Colorado Springs, before becoming the Director of Sports Medicine for Pinnacle Rehabilitation in Sedalia, Missouri in 1992.

-A former college baseball player, Peck's interest in college athletics prompted him to join the athletic training staff at West Virginia University in 1993, where he spent 2 years as an athletic trainer for the Mountaineer Football team before coming to the Academy in 1995 as the staff athletic trainer at the 1996 World University Games in Sicily, Italy and the 1998 Winter Olympic Games in Nagano, Japan.
+A former college baseball player, Peck's passion for college athletics inspired him to accept an athletic training opportunity at West Virginia University in 1993, where he spent 2 years as an athletic trainer for the Mountaineer football team as well as an instructor in WVU’s renowned athletic training curriculum, finally returning to the rocky mountain region and the Academy in 1995 as the staff athletic trainer for Lacrosse.